5axes/NameIt/README.md

-# Add Print Identificator
+# Add Print Identifier

-This plugin adds an indentificator in front of each part present on the builtplate.
+This plugin adds an identifier in front of each part present on the builtplate.
+This identifier can be either a number or the name of the part defined in Cura.

 ![Menu](./images/menu.png)